bertofurth/motion/README.md

 at 4 frames per second.
 See the "Performance Tests" section for more details.

-The tradeoff is a slight memory usage increase due to the binary executable being slightly larger and needing to reserve some extra memory to cater for rotated images.
+The trade-off is a slight memory usage increase due to the binary executable being slightly larger and needing to reserve some extra memory to cater for rotated images.